EvictionLab/eviction-lab-website/content/updates/research/missing-eviction-filings.md

 <ol>
 <li>Historical averages vary between sites.
 A full listing of baseline years <a href="/eviction-tracking/get-the-data/">can be found here</a>.
 Please also see the <a href="/eviction-tracking/methods/">ETS methodology report</a>.</li>

 <li> Data collected from ETS sites can be used to predict eviction filing patterns in the rest of the U.S. To do so, we fit a Poisson regression model in areas covered by the ETS predicting county-week eviction filings in 2020 as a function of historical eviction filing patterns, socio-demographic factors, and pandemic-related policy interventions.
 Specifically, the predictors were poverty rate; number of renter households; historical eviction filing numbers for the county-week; an indicator of whether or not the state was under a moratorium during that week; and an interaction between the final two variables.
 We use statewide indicators for eviction moratoria and make no distinction between different types of moratoria.
-We use robust standard errors and cluster at the county level.</li>

-<li>We utilized the trained model to  predict out of sample the number of filings that occurred in each county for which we had valid baseline data.
+We use robust standard errors and cluster at the county level.
+We utilized the trained model to  predict out of sample the number of filings that occurred in each county for which we had valid baseline data.
 Once we generated these predictions, we aggregated by county and compared the cumulative number of predicted filings with the historical baseline.
 We take this difference to be the number of “missing” filings within each county.
 Finally, we aggregate by county to create the total number of missing filings across all counties. </li>

 <li> The 95% confidence interval for this prediction is (762,000, 853,000) and is based on robust standard errors, clustered at the county level</li>

-<li> These states are California, Connecticut, New York, Vermont, Kansas, Montana, New Jersey, and New Mexico.
-This number may rise, however, if other states such as Hawaii, Minnesota, and Illinois continue their moratoria, which are set to expire on December 31st. </li>
+<li> These states are California, Illinois, Kansas, Minnesota, Nevada, New Jersey, Vermont, and the District of Columbia.
+This number may rise, however, if other states such as Connecticut, Hawaii, Montana, New Mexico, New York, Oregon, and Washington continue their moratoria, which are either set to expire by January 1 or have no clearly stated expiration date.</li>
 </ol>
 </div>